 In the first six-year funding period, the main focus of the research was on the further development of some theoretical approaches that had been proposed in France, England and the US under the headings of “Actor Network Theory” or “Agency Theory”, and that had mainly been incorporated into the History of Science and the Anthropology of Art.
 The annual topics of this first research program were devoted to topics such as the human, the object, the sign, historization and synchronization.

 The second IKKM research program “Operative Ontologies” switches from relations to operations.
 Technical operations of culture are in the focus here, which let the media technological constitution of the relationship between people and things come into view.
 Operations such as framing and sewing, appearing and disappearing, condensing and dispersing or showing and causing each make for new world conditions, which can be understood as “différents modes d’existence”, “ontological regimes” or “dispositions of Being” (Haudricourt, Viveiros de Castro, Descola, Latour following Souriau).

 The IKKM works according to the fellow principle; up to ten outstanding scholars from home and abroad come together in Weimar and develop here in joint discussion and coordinated work new connections between Cultural Techniques and Media Philosophy.
-In addition to the Senior Fellows there are also Junior Fellows, both prae and post-doc at the IKKM.
+In addition to the Senior Fellows there are also Research Fellows at the IKKM.

 Learn more about